jtsmills/alpine-elixir-phoenix/README.md

 This Dockerfile provides everything you need to run your Phoenix application in Docker out of the box.

-It is based on Alpine 3.14.0, installs Erlang 24.0.3, Elixir 1.12.2, nodejs and yarn from Alpine, Hex and Rebar.
+See the VERSION file to check the current versions of Alpine, Erlang and Elixir.
+Nodejs and yarn from Alpine, Hex and Rebar.
 It can handle compiling your Node and Elixir dependencies as part of it's build.

 ## Usage